 Stable Time Loop: One of the missions in the Absolute Power expansion has you running an island where something has gone wrong and time is stuck in a loop; you load the mission to find you've already tried, and failed, at it hundreds of times.
 When you do beat it, the game tells you to restart the mission to see how you succeeded.

 It is strongly implied that your presidential advisor Penultimo is constantly trying to assassinate you and take power himself throughout the entire third game.
-He is, however, completely loyal in the fourth game.
+He is, however, completely loyal in the fourth and fifth game.

 YOU will be one in the campaign mission "The Toady," in which you start as the president's right hand, with your goal being to eventually replace him.
 Near the end of the mission, the KGB will offer to put you in power in exchange for you becoming their puppet.
 No matter what you do, you will become president by the end of the mission.